High Fidelity (film)

+The film was a critical and commercial success upon its release.
 Cusack was nominated for a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.

 Plot

-Rob Gordon is a music-loving man with a poor understanding of women.
-After being dumped by his long-term girlfriend, Laura, he tries to understand how he failed in his relationships by seeking out his old partners.
+Rob Gordon is a music enthusiast with limited understanding of women.
+After being abruptly dumped by Laura, a lawyer and his live-in girlfriend of two years, he is left despondent.

-By day, he works at his record store, Championship Vinyl, where customers drift through.
-He and his employees Dick and Barry, armed with an encyclopedic knowledge of all things musical, compile "Top 5" lists for every conceivable occasion, openly mock the tastes of their customers, and sell few records.
+By day, Rob manages Championship Vinyl, a record store in Wicker Park where he and his employees, Dick and Barry, indulge in their encyclopedic musical knowledge.
+They compile "Top 5" lists for every imaginable occasion, mock their few customers' tastes, and rarely sell records.
+Rob compiles a list of his top 5 most memorable breakups, not including his breakup with Laura.